novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 1. Last layer does not have previous weights.
 1. Every `delta` is then multiplied by activation function derivative: `f.derivative(z)`.
 1. The rest part is simpler and more or less linear.
 We calculate `partialDerivative` and update layer weights and biases.
 1. We pass current layer weight and delta to the next layer.
-Usage of `foldRight` helps us easily to pass these parameters to next layer.
+Usage of `foldRight` helps us easily to pass these parameters to the next layer.

-This folding loop returns updated list of weights, which is of course has equal list length to the original list length.
+This folding loop returns updated list of weights, which is, of course, has equal length comapre to the original list.

 # Data Preparation